Bkpanther/logstat/README.md

 --i  skip urls which were called less than N times per a given time range
 ```

-Tool uses `/var/log/` an absolute path to lookup logs.
+Tool uses `/var/log/` as an absolute path to lookup logs.